The Best Life Insurance Companies For 2020

 |Voya||A||744||Low||Those with a family history of cancer|

-The Best Term Life Insurance Company: State Farm
+Best Term Life Insurance Policy: State Farm

 - Financial strength: A++ (superior)